bartekpacia/garden/posts/post-1.md

 Why am I writing this post?
 Surely there are official guides on installing Android SDK?

-Well, I think that the official, commonly recommended way of downloading Android SDK sucks.
-More specifically, recommending everyone to install Android Studio sucks.
+Well, I think that the official, recommended way of downloading Android SDK sucks.
+More specifically, telling everyone to install Android Studio sucks.

 I'm under the impression that the official docs are optimized for the lowest common denominator type of person.
 That's not a bad thing when you're just